 LIZHI Wraps Up 2022 Voice Gala, Uplifting Audio Content Creators To Produce High-Quality Content

-/EIN News/ -- GUANGZHOU, China, Jan.
-06, 2023 (GLOBE NEWSWIRE) -- LIZHI INC. (“LIZHI” or the “Company”) (NASDAQ: LIZI), an audio-based social and entertainment company, recently concluded another successful Voice Gala, which uplifts content creators in LIZHI’s audio community.
+GUANGZHOU, China, Jan.
+06, 2023 (GLOBE NEWSWIRE) -- LIZHI INC. ("LIZHI" or the "Company") LIZI, an audio-based social and entertainment company, recently concluded another successful Voice Gala, which uplifts content creators in LIZHI's audio community.

 The annual Voice Gala series of activities and competitions, which started in 2018 and is in its fifth year, is one of LIZHI's major activities every year.
 Starting in late November 2022, the 2022 Voice Gala promotes collaboration and innovation among audio content creators, uncovers hidden potential, and rewards outstanding creators with an array of prizes, including the Honor of the Year award.